Sit Back and Relax: Here’s What a Property Manager Takes Care Of

-One of the other duties of a property manager is to collect rental fees from guests.
+One of the other duties of a property manager is to collect rent from tenants.
 Either in person or through a system such as a rental portal they set up for you.
-They can arrange for guests to set up an autopay account so that the rent goes into your account on the first of every month or another date agreed upon depending on the terms of the lease.
+They can arrange for tenants to set up an autopay account so that the rent goes into your account on the first of every month or another date agreed upon depending on the terms of the lease.

 This assures optimum cash flows to you faster.
 And it’s great if a property manager takes over if you’re not technically savvy.

 5. They Adjust the Annual Rent